Medical transportation of infected patients

 To keep up with the high demand, several countries provided aid and collaborated on transporting and treating patients.
 In France, they experienced a lack of beds, resulting in French patients being treated in Germany, Switzerland, Austria, and Luxembourg.
 Transporting these patients were done by converting high-speed TGV trains into mobile hospitals, as well as the military planes and continent’s ambulances aided with the transport.
 Germany’s air ambulance service helped further with transport using the EpiShuttle.

-Risks associated with out-of-hospital transport.
+Risks associated with inter-hospital transport.

 As a standard, healthcare professionals should always wear appropriate PPE with every patient contact, as well as practice good hand hygiene.
-PPE is should serve as the last line of defence against exposure when other procedures cannot avoid exposure.
+PPE should serve as the last line of defence against exposure when other procedures cannot avoid exposure.
 When preparing for the transport, the healthcare professionals must make sure that the driver compartment is isolated from the soon-to-be contaminated area, and it should always be considered as a clean area.

 DFR Luftrettung recently ran 16 field tests to determine if pathogens can spread from the helicopter cabin to the cockpit, and “the tests indicated that with a spontaneously breathing patient there is a risk of pathogens not only spreading in the cabin, but also in the cockpit.”
 But with the help of a curtain between the cabin and the cockpit, the spread will minimise as it will capture the particles.
 In addition, the interior of the vehicle needs to be prepared to minimise exposure of surfaces and equipment.

 There are other challenges associated with this type of transport other than transmission.
-This includes long shifts for healthcare professionals, multiple teams, costs, and availability.
+This includes long shifts for health care professionals, multiple teams, costs, and availability.
 When a patient needs to be transported to another hospital, it requires a team of healthcare professionals who can provide care throughout the transport.

 While in transit, healthcare professionals won’t have access to food or water, as they can not doff their PPE in the presence of the patient.
 Meaning they must endure long shifts in PPE, which can lead to fatigue and a higher risk of mistakes.